Beaumont School

 Sixth Form

 Choosing the right Sixth Form education is one of the most important decisions many of you will make.
-Beaumont School is proud to have a thriving, diverse, inclusive and highly academic Sixth Form currently comprising 462 students.
+Beaumont School is proud to have a thriving, diverse, inclusive and highly academic Sixth Form, currently comprising over 500 students.

 Beaumont is justifiably proud of the results achieved by our students each year.
-We consistently rank within the top 5% of all schools nationally.
+We consistently rank amongst the top schools nationally and Beaumont students make significantly better progress than their peers nationally in the A Levels.

-A broad curriculum, outstanding teaching, dedicated study and social areas, approachable staff and our ethos of achievement all contribute to this success.
-However, your personal development is also a priority and there is a wide range of opportunities outside the academic curriculum in which to gain experience, confidence and valuable inter-personal skills.
+Alongside academic outcomes, your personal development is also a priority and there is a wide range of opportunities outside the academic curriculum in which to gain experience, confidence and valuable interpersonal skills.

 Joanna Tolley